JukeboxPipeline/jukebox-core/docs/devdoc/documenting.rst

 The sphinx project is located in the ``/docs`` folder of our project.
 In there are several important components:

   ``conf.py``
     Contains the configuration of our documentation.
-You should change the versions variables in there for every release!
+    There are some modifications at the end of conf.py.
+Most notably: updatedoc ist automatically invoked when building the documentation.
   ``index.rst``
     This is the root document.
 It is the top-level document and the first page of our documentation.
   ``make.bat``